🔨 Custom Cabinetry — Western MA & Northern CT

 Custom Cabinetry

-Cabinets built to fit your exact space, your exact style, and your exact storage needs.
-From kitchen islands and ceiling-height cabinets to pantries, coffee bars, and built-ins — designed and crafted to order.
+Cabinets built to your exact space, your exact style, and your exact storage needs.
+From custom kitchen islands and ceiling-height cabinets to floor-to-ceiling pantries, built-in coffee bars, and full kitchen builds — designed and crafted to order by Homestead Cabinet Design in Palmer, MA.

 📅 6–12+ weeks design to install